+GPAs are calculated and shown in middle school only.
 The core classes determine "Academic GPA".
-"Total GPA" includes all classes, including electives.
-GPAs are generally calculated and shown in middle school only.
-A student will be placed on

-Academic Probation, resulting in no sports or other extra-curricular programs if the academic GPA falls below 2.0
+A student will be placed on Academic Probation, resulting in no sports or other extra-curricular programs if the academic GPA falls below 2.0